arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 ### AQL syntax improvements

+#### Array destructuring

+AQL now supports array destructuring, that is the assignment of array values into one or multiple variables with a single `LET` assignment.
+This can be achieved by putting the target assignment variables of the `LET` assignment into angular brackets.

+For example, the statement

+    LET [y, z] = [1, 2]

+will assign the value `1` to variable `y` and the value `2` to variable `z`.
+The mapping of input array members to the target variables is positional.

+It is also possible to skip over unneeded array values.
+The following assignment will assign the value `2` to variable `y` and the value `3` to variable `z`.
+The array member with value `1` will not be assigned to any variable:

+    LET [, y, z] = [1, 2, 3]

+When there are more variables assigned than there are array members, the target variables that are mapped to non-existing array members are populated with a value of `null`.
+The assigned target variables will also receive a value of `null` when the destructuring is used on a non-array.

+Destructuring can also be applied on nested arrays, e.g.

+    LET [[sub1], [sub2, sub3]] = [["foo", "bar"], [1, 2, 3]]

+In the above example, the value of variable `sub1` will be `foo`, the value of variable `sub2` will be `1` and the value of variable `sub3` will be `2`.

+Please note that array destructuring is only supported in the `LET` statement.

+#### Object destructuring

+In the same fashion, AQL now also supports object destructuring, i.e. the assignment of multiple target variables from a source object value.
+This is achieved by using the curly brackets after the `LET` assignment token:

+    LET { name, age } = { valid: true, age: 39, name: "John Doe" }

+The mapping of input object members to the target variables is by name.
+In the above example, the variable `name` will get a value of `John Doe`, the variable `age` will get a value of `39`.
+The attribute `valid` from the source object will be ignored.

+Object destructuring also works with nested objects, e.g.

+    LET { name: {first, last} } = { name: { first: "John", middle: "J", last: "Doe" } }

+The above statement will assign the value `John` to the variable `first` and the value `Doe` to the variable `last`.
+The attribute `middle` from the source object is ignored.
+Note that here only variables `first` and `last` will be populated, but variable `name` is not.

+It is also possible for the target variable to get a different name than in the source object, e.g.

+    LET { name: {first: firstName, last: lastName} } = { name: { first: "John", last: "Doe" } }

+The above statement assigns the value `John` to the target variable `firstName` and the value `Doe` to the target variable `lastName`.
+Note that neither of these attributes exist in the source object.

+Please note that object destructuring is only supported in the `LET` statement.

+#### Array spread operator

+The new array spread operator `...` can be used to expand an input array and put in all the array's members as individual values instead.

+For example, in the query

+    LET values = [2, 3, 4]
+    RETURN [0, 1, ...values, 5]

+the `...values` is expand to the values `2`, `3` and `4`, which are individually inserted into the return array.
+This will produce a single flat return array `[0, 1, 2, 3, 4, 5]`.
+Note that without using the array spread operator, the query would have produced a nested array result `[0, 1, [2, 3, 4], 5]`.

+This is especially useful when used in function call contexts.
+For example

+    LET values = ['the', 'quick', 'foxx', 'jumps', 'over', 'the', 'dog'] RETURN CONCAT(...values)

+is equivalent to

+    LET values = ['the', 'quick', 'foxx', 'jumps', 'over', 'the', 'dog'] RETURN CONCAT(values[0], values[1], values[2], values[3], values[4], values[5], values[6])

+#### Usability syntax improvements

 AQL now allows the usage of floating point values without leading zeros, e.g.
 `.1234`.
 Previous versions of ArangoDB required a leading zero in front of the decimal separator, i.e `0.1234`.

+Additionally AQL now allows array and object members declarations to optionally end with a trailing comma after the final member value, e.g.

+    LET values = [
+      1,
+      2,
+      3,
+    ]

+or

+    LET values = {
+      a: 1,
+      b: 2,
+    }

+In previous versions of ArangoDB, ending an array or object members declaration with a trailing comma produced a parse error.

 Background Index Creation